salehisaeed/semiImplicitSlip/tutorials/bump/README.md

 ## Runnig and postprocessing the case

 The `Allrun` script, in the Simulation folder, runs all the cases.
-The PostProcessing folder contains a MATLAB script that extract the mesh quality measures and plots the curves as presented in the paper.
+The PostProcessing folder contains a MATLAB script that extracts the mesh quality measures and plots the curves as presented in the paper.